-Tanya A. Gee focuses her practice on appellate law and business litigation.
+Tanya Gee concentrates her practice on appellate law, business litigation, and family law.

 As an attorney, Tanya was raised in the state’s appellate courts.
 She served as Chief Staff Attorney and Clerk of Court for the South Carolina Court of Appeals.
 In those roles, she supervised and trained attorneys and administered the state’s intermediate appellate court.
-In the words of the South Carolina legislature, “Tanya quickly became known at the court for her steadfast loyalty and dependability, earnest compassion, brilliant legal skills, and unmatched leadership talents, which led to her elevation from law clerk to chief staff attorney and, ultimately, clerk of court, where she masterfully orchestrated the operations of the state’s intermediate appellate court of nine active judges, one retired judge, their chambers, the staff attorneys’ office, the docketing office, and all support personnel.
+In the words of the South Carolina legislature, “Tanya quickly became known at the court for her steadfast loyalty and dependability, earnest compassion, brilliant legal skills, and unmatched leadership talents, which led to her elevation from law clerk to chief staff attorney and, ultimately, clerk of court, where she masterfully orchestrated the operations of the state’s intermediate appellate court of nine active judges, one retired judge, and their staff, the central staff attorneys’ office, the docketing office, and all support personnel.”

-Ms. Gee is one of only two attorneys who has been awarded both the Bronze and Silver Compleat Lawyer Awards from the U.S.C.
+Tanya is one of only two attorneys who has been awarded both the Bronze and Silver Compleat Lawyer Awards from the U.S.C.
 Law School Alumni Association.
 She was also named to The State newspaper’s “20 Under 40” class in 2010.
 The prestigious Liberty Fellowship, an incubator for exemplary leadership in South Carolina, named Tanya as a fellow for its Class of 2012.

-Ms. Gee blogs regularly about the South Carolina Court of Appeals and Supreme Court, South Carolina legal issues, Oral Advocacy, Legal Writing and more.
-The blog is called Noticing Appeals: Abusing our discretion one post at a time.
+Tanya blogs regularly about the South Carolina Court of Appeals and Supreme Court, South Carolina legal issues, oral advocacy, legal writing, and more.
+The blog is called Noticing Appeals: Abusing our Discretion One Post at a Time.